 In the morning, our house looks and sounds a lot like a smoothie shop.
 There is a cacophony of blending.
 Smoothies, lattes, nut butters….you get the picture.
 Below is the recipe for T’s favorite “juicy juice” (his preferred name for it, not mine).
 While I personally love the taste of berries mixed with greens in a smoothie, the color can be less than appealing.
 Enter mango.
-This mixture of mango, banana, soy milk, hemp seeds, spirulina, and greens creates a smoothie that looks like it belongs in Emerald City but tastes like a sweet treat.
-Why spirulina?
-Aside from it being one of the most nutrient dense foods on the planet, its chlorophyll binds with heavy metals and helps remove toxins from the blood while boosting the immune system.
+This mixture of mango, banana, soy milk, seeds, green powder, and leafy greens creates a smoothie that looks like it belongs in Emerald City but tastes like a sweet treat.
 If you are someone who wants the benefits of leafy greens but doesn’t want their smoothie to taste like a salad, this recipe is for you!

 See the Green (Don’t Taste the Green) Smoothie!

 -1/2 cup – 1 cup organic unsweetened soy milk (I like West Soy or Edensoy, just organic soybeans and water!).
 Adjust amount to desired consistency (less for a bowl, more for a sippable smoothie…).

 -1 tablespoon hemp seeds or ground flax seeds

 -1 teaspoon spirulina **chlorella or wheatgrass powder (see note)

 -Two large handfuls of greens (baby spinach blends best but any will do)

 *If you like you could add some vanilla or plain plant based protein powder.
 We occasionally use Pure Food brand.
 Just 7 ingredients, organic, and no artificial anything.

 *Pro tip: peel and cut banana into chunks and freeze overnight for a super smooth texture.